AI-generated image of locks and question marks

 Business Analytics: Use Cases

-In a data-driven world, Business Analytics gives us unmatched insights into many areas, which help us make intelligent decisions and plans.
+In a data-informed world, Business Analytics gives us unmatched insights into many areas, which help us make intelligent decisions and plans.

 • Healthcare: Healthcare facilities use business analytics to look at patient records to create more effective treatment plans, spot outbreaks, and improve patient care.
 The goal is to make the facility run more efficiently and improve patient health outcomes.